ruuda/blog/posts/build-system-insights.md

 also apply this principle,
 as did GN’s predecessor [GYP][gyp].

+**Build targets should be fine-grained.**<br>
+Having many small targets, rather than fewer large targets, allows for effective caching and enables parallelisation.
+If a change to an input of a target requires rebuilding the entire target, then making targets smaller reduces the scope of the rebuild.
+Furthermore,
+a target must wait for all of its dependencies to be built completely before the target can be built.
+If the target actually requires only parts of its dependencies, then all parts that are not required unnecessarily extend the critical path.
+(Something something utilize parallel capacity.
+Maybe give Stack example.)

+The importance of fine-grained targets is a lesson I learned from Bazel.
+Fine-grained targets are the reason that Bazel can build large dependency graphs quickly, given enough cores.
+Ninja is also able to exploit fine-grained dependencies to parallelise the build, but it relies on the meta build system to generate fine-grained dependencies.
+(Modulo C++ special case.)

 **Evaluate build target definitions lazily.**<br>
 Lazy evaluation enables good performance even in large repositories, because only the targets that are actually needed for a build are evaluated.